For Patients & Visitors

 Pain control is an important patient right.
 Our pain philosophy is to administer analgesics to relieve pain and to modify procedures to minimize discomfort.
 While our hospital staff cannot abolish pain, physicians and nurses are committed to working with the patient and family to choose pain relief options what are appropriate and effective.
 If pain management is a concern discuss it with the doctor.

-Patient parking is available in front of the main entrance, and several spaces are reserved for physical therapy patients during the day.
+Patient parking is available free of charge in front of the main entrance, and several spaces are reserved for physical therapy patients during the day.
 Parking in the Emergency Department parking lot is reserved for Emergency Department patients only.

 Surveys are distributed regularly to patients who have recently received services.
 NARH values your comments, both positive and negative, and we use this information to continue to improve patient care.